Nissan Pulsar: Trim levels

 SR16VE N1 — Featured in the JDM Pulsar VZ-R N1, which was a racing homologation version intended to compete with the Honda Civic Type R. Producing 200 PS from its 1.6 L SR16VE engine, it held the highest specific output ever for a naturally aspirated production car, at 123.125 hp/liter until the Honda F20C engine was released in the Honda S2000.
 The "Version2" (VerII) was introduced offering a few chassis and mechanical tweaks as well as an option orange trimmed interior with GTR Skyline front seats.
 N1's available in Black, White and Red.

+CD20 — 2000 cc SOHC CRDi Diesel engine Featured in the European Almera GX.

 N16 (2000)

 In Australia and New Zealand, Nissan continued to use the Pulsar name for the N16 series that was labelled Nissan Bluebird Sylphy in Japan.

 B17 (2013)

-The B17 series Sylphy sedan was marketed as the Nissan Pulsar for the Australian and New Zealand markets since 2013.
+The B17 series Sylphy sedan was marketed as the Nissan Pulsar for the Australian and New Zealand markets from 2013.
 The model was discontinued in these two markets in April 2017, alongside the L33 Altima with no successor.